Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Moving custom code in RunDataValidation and RunTaskValidation

-If `RunDataValidation`and `RunTaskValidation` looks like the code below you have no custom code and can safely move on to [Moving custom code in RunInstantiationValidation and RunDataCreation](#moving-custom-code-in-rundatacreation).
-If not complete the steps below
+If `RunDataValidation`and `RunTaskValidation` looks like the code below, you have no custom code and can safely move on to [Moving custom code in RunInstantiationValidation and RunDataCreation](#moving-custom-code-in-rundatacreation).
+If not, complete the steps below:

 ```csharp
 public override async Task RunDataValidation(object data, ModelStateDictionary validationResults)